-Most people who have a stroke see some improvement in these areas as they go through a good rehab program.
+Most people who have a stroke see some improvement in these areas as a result of receiving a good rehab program.
 But it’s so much better to prevent these complications from happening in the first place.

-Wouldn’t you do anything and everything you could to help prevent someone from living with these long-term effects of a stroke?
-You can start by learning the signs that someone may be experiencing a stroke.
+Wouldn’t you do anything and everything you could to help prevent someone from living with these long-term effects?
+To begin with, you must learn the signs that someone may be experiencing a stroke.
 A great tool is the FAST scale.
 It shows you how to look for facial drooping, arm weakness, and speech difficulty as signs of a stroke.
 Check out this excellent resource for more detailed information.

-Always remember to call 911 even if you’re not sure, so the person can be checked out by medical professionals.
-You just might save someone’s life!
+Unsure if it’s a stroke?
+Always call 911 anyway, so the person can be checked out by medical professionals.
+Maybe you’ll save a life!